diskoverdata/diskover-docs/source_files/internal_zendesk_user_guide.md

 ![Image: Zendesk Menu](images/zendesk_internal_guide_main_menu.png)

-⚠️&nbsp;When you select an option from that menu, it will open a whole other menu with multiple sub-menus on the left.
+🔶&nbsp;When you select an option from that menu, it will open a whole other menu with multiple sub-menus on the left.
 Only the necessary ones for the daily use of Zendesk are explained in the subsequent sections of this guide.

  📕 *Documented in this guide*